mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ## 2. Dataset

-The Titanic dataset here is retrieved from Kaggle in 2020/05.
+The ***Titanic: Machine Learning from Disaster*** dataset here is retrieved from Kaggle in 2020/05.
 Notice that the Titanic dataset has changed now, so my top 4% ranking in Titanic disappeared.
 Kaggle *deleted the feature "Name"*, probably for preventing cheating, and resampled to get the new data.

 ## 3. Steps